 Grab your spindle (with the yarn leader attached) and your fiber.

 Tighten the leader and draw it up toward the hook.
-You can use the notch in the whorl (but you don’t have to).
-Wrap the leader around your hook 2 or 3 times.
+You can use the notch in the whorl.
+Wrap the leader around your hook a couple times.

 Pinch a little bit of fiber to partially draw out a little bit from the bigger piece.
 Don’t tear it away from the bigger piece.